leetvr/hotham/README.md

 # Introduction
 G'day, and welcome to Hotham! 👋

 Hotham is an attempt to create a lightweight, high performance game engine for mobile VR headsets.
 It's primarily aimed at small (1-5 person) teams of mostly technical folk who are looking to create games for devices like the Oculus Quest, but find existing tools cumbersome to work with.
-You can learn more about the project [in the FAQ](https://github.com/leetvr/hotham/wiki/FAQ).
+You can learn more about the project [in the FAQ](https://github.com/leetvr/hotham/wiki/FAQ) or by checking out [our talk at the Rust Gamedev Meetup](https://youtu.be/adt63Gqt6yA?t=717).

 # Getting started
 Hotham is a complex project with many moving parts!
 Have no fear - we've written an easy to follow [Getting Started guide](https://github.com/leetvr/hotham/wiki/Getting-started) that will have you running our example application in no time.
 Head on over to [getting started](https://github.com/leetvr/hotham/wiki/Getting-started) to.. get.. started.